 You will often see multiple segments under benefitsInformation.
 Each segment represents a medical coverage benefit.

 Example: a chiropractic visit will have a different benefit structure from a Primary Care visit.
-Each has its own benefits structure and distinct segment in the Eligibility response body.
-The information receiver decides if they want individual benefits shown in the response.
+Each has its benefits structure and distinct segment in the Eligibility response body.
+The information receivers decides if they want individual benefits shown in the response.

 coverageLevelCode is IND for Individual.
 For readability, the API's JSON response provides the coverageLevel descriptive value for this code (individual).
 It shows who is covered by the policy; the entire family (FAM), Employee Only (EMP), or other options.

 serviceTypeCodes may list and describe up to 99 individual service benefits for a single inquiry.
-If the response only gives a confirmation of general coverage benefits (using serviceTypeCode 30), you will see an example similar to this one.
+If the response only gives a confirmation of general coverage benefits (using serviceTypeCode 30), an example similar to this one will be shown.
 Here, a patient's Medicare coverage describes the top-level Medicare payer, with Medicare Part A and Part B as other or additional payers for the subscriber.

 insuranceTypeCode is also a code pair with insuranceType in our API.
 Our API describes the code (such as MA, for Medicare Part A) as a second attribute.
 It describes the product type of the insurance, such as Medicare Part A/Part B, Long-Term Care, Auto Insurance Policy, and many others.